daizutabi/mkapi/README.md

 If you run MkDocs, an API documentation is created.

-(Off course, reStructuredText is not correctly rendered because MkApi and MkDocs only support Markdown.)
+(Off course, reStructuredText is not correctly rendered because MkApi and MkDocs only support Markdown.
+This example is just a demo.)

 ![png](demo.png)